saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - You can also specify `default values` that should be assigned if an argument is not provided for a specific parameter.
 - `Named arguments` can be used while calling a constructor just like functions, they allow you to specify the arguments to a function or constructor in any order.
 - Primary constructor is optional.
+- To hide the constructor being called use "private constructor" keyword(s) after class keyword.
+- This way you can force the user to use only the factory method of the class for creatng instances of that class.

 ### Why prepend variable names with underscores
 - Temporary variables, including parameters that you do not need to reference more than once, are often given a name starting with an underscore to signify that they are single-use.